Skip to content

 Competencies

-Gaining insight into your competences and ongoing development is important for your career.
+Gaining insight into your competencies and further developing them is important for your career.

 What are competencies?